AC Monza: Valentino Giambelli presidency (1980–1999)

-The Stadio Brianteo (2022) has hosted Monza's home games since 1988.
+The Stadio Brianteo (2024) has hosted Monza's home games since 1988.

 Valentino Giambelli became the club president in 1980, succeeding Cappelletti, and the club was renamed Calcio Monza.
-In the 1980–81 Serie B, Monza played in a championship with historical sides Milan and Lazio; both of whom had been relegated from the Serie A following the 1980 Totonero scandal.
-Monza finished in last place and were relegated to the Serie C1 (third level), but were promoted back one season later.
-They remained in the Serie B for a further four seasons before being relegated in 1986.
+In the 1980–81 Serie B, Monza played in a championship with historical sides Milan and Lazio; both of whom had been relegated from Serie A following the 1980 Totonero scandal.
+Monza finished in last place and were relegated to Serie C1 (third level), but were promoted back one season later.
+They remained in Serie B for a further four seasons before being relegated in 1986.

 In the 1986–87 Serie C1, players such as Alessandro Costacurta, Francesco Antonioli and Pierluigi Casiraghi, who later became established names in Italian football, made their professional debuts with Monza.
-Captained by Pierluigi Frosio, Monza gained promotion to the Serie B in the 1987–88 season, and also won their third Coppa Italia Serie C, (Note: The Coppa Italia Semiprofessionisti changed its name to Coppa Italia Serie C in 1981.) beating Palermo 2–1 at home following a goalless draw away.
+Captained by Pierluigi Frosio, Monza gained promotion to Serie B in the 1987–88 season, and also won their third Coppa Italia Serie C, (Note: The Coppa Italia Semiprofessionisti changed its name to Coppa Italia Serie C in 1981.) beating Palermo 2–1 at home following a goalless draw away.
 The second leg, which was played on 11 June 1988, was Monza's last game in the Stadio Gino Alfonso Sada, after which the team moved to the newly constructed Stadio Brianteo.
 The first match was played at the new stadium on 28 August 1988, when over 10,000 spectators attended Monza's Coppa Italia game against Serie A club Roma; against expectations, Monza won 2–1 with goals by Casiraghi and Carmelo Mancuso.

-After having closely avoided relegation in 1988–89 on goal difference, Monza lost the 1989–90 Serie B relegation play-off against Messina on 7 June 1990, and were relegated to the Serie C1.
+After having closely avoided relegation in 1988–89 on goal difference, Monza lost the 1989–90 Serie B relegation play-off against Messina on 7 June 1990, and were relegated to Serie C1.
 On 13 June 1991, Monza won a record fourth Coppa Italia Serie C, beating Palermo in the final.
-They gained promotion to the Serie B in the 1991–92 season but two years later, Monza finished the 1993–94 season in last place and returned to the third tier.
+They gained promotion to Serie B in the 1991–92 season but two years later, Monza finished the 1993–94 season in last place and returned to the third tier.

 In March 1997, Giambelli signed a collaboration agreement with Milan and Monza became a satellite team of the Rossoneri, the first of its kind in Italy.
-In June 1997, Monza returned to the Serie B after defeating Carpi 3–2 in the promotion play-off final; they were coached by Luigi Radice, who had also helped them to promotion 30 years prior.
+In June 1997, Monza returned to Serie B after defeating Carpi 3–2 in the promotion play-off final; they were coached by Luigi Radice, who had also helped them to promotion 30 years prior.
 The following season, newly promoted Monza changed most of their roster, introducing young players, many of whom came from Milan's youth sector.
 The team closed the season having been on the verge of relegation.